Counter-irritants for pain relief

 Combs are a cheap tool to obtain, and small and easy to toss into a birth bag, so I recommend them for all doulas as an option to bring along and try.

-To learn lots more about coping with labor pain and all the other topics related to the perinatal period, check out Pregnancy, Childbirth, and the Newborn: The Complete Guide.
+To learn lots more about coping with labor pain, check out The Labor Pain Toolbox, Comfort Techniques, and other articles on this site (or listen to those episodes on my podcast) and to learn about all the other topics related to the perinatal period, check out the book I co-author: Pregnancy, Childbirth, and the Newborn: The Complete Guide